DarrenAtherton49/UpNext/Backlog.md

 - Shared element transitions
 - Palette API?
 - Check for Google play policy compliance
+    + Read the guidelines on compliance and the different rules
 - Add privacy policy to app and play store
 - Touch surface ripple animations
 - Polish